Getting Started

 Checking Installation¶

-After you've installed Rad, you can check your installation:
+After you've installed Rad and ensured it's on your PATH, you can check your installation:

 Your First Rad Script - Hello World¶

 Let's write the classic "Hello, World!" program.
-We'll then modify it to give it a bit of a Rad twist, demoing a couple of features Rad provides.
+We'll then modify it to give it a bit of a Rad twist, demoing a few features that Rad provides.

 First, create a file, let's call it simply hello